Daisy Keech Dresses Like A Naughty Nurse In Scorching Shot: ‘Don’t Worry, This Won’t Hurt A Bit’

 The image captured Daisy posed in the center of the frame.
 She faced her chest toward the camera, averting her gaze off-camera with her lips slightly parted.
 Daisy held a knife in front of her, gripping the bottom with one hand and touching the tip with her finger.
 She looked dressed to impress while clad in a sexy nurse costume that quickly captured her fans’ attention.

-On her upper-half, Daisy sported a red bra that popped against her fair skin.
+On her upper half, Daisy sported a red bra that popped against her fair skin.
 The garment was snug on her bust, and it had a piece of fabric that arched over her chest, drawing further attention to her bombshell curves.
 The piece appeared to have an underwire bottom, which helped to enhance her cleavage even further.
 She wore a white shawl draped over her arms and added a pair of gloves to the sexy costume.
 Daisy also rocked a corset over her midsection, highlighting her tiny frame.

 The model opted for a set of matching panties on her lower-half.
 The waistband was trimmed with lace and fabric crisscrossed over her taut tummy and abs.
 The tight fit of the piece also helped to showcase her tiny frame.
 She wore a white apron with a red cross on the front and added knee-high socks to the racy outfit.